Social Science and Special Programs

 Social Science Options

-The breadth pattern is a broad, interdisciplinary 45-unit major.
+The Option in Multidisciplinary Studies is a 45-unit major with representative courses from the disciplines within the social sciences and history.
 Its primary intent is to give students a solid liberal arts grounding in the social sciences.
-This option also prepares pre-credential students for social science subject matter competency.
+This option also prepares pre-credential students for social science subject matter competency for K-12 education.

-There are 23 advising or areas of concentration (AoC) from which to select.
-The AoCs include all of the disciplines found within the College of Behavioral & Social Sciences, plus History.
-Advising concentrations also include area studies, environmental studies and family relations.
+The Option in Specialization Studies allows students the flexibility to create a personalized program within the behavioral and social sciences.
+It is a 45-unit major, which consists of 21 units from a selected primary area of concentration and 15 units from a selected secondary area of concentration.
+There are 21 areas of concentration (AoC) from which to choose.
+The AoCs include all of the disciplines found within the College of Behavioral & Social Sciences, plus history.
+Areas of concentration also include area studies, and topical concentrations like career & life planning, environmental studies and family relations.

-Both options are available online to off-campus majors.
-The depth option, however, is limited to a primary area of concentration in sociology and a secondary concentration in Career and Life Planning.
+The program core consists of three required courses: SOSC 210 Survival Skills for a Digital Age, SOSC 300 Great Books and Ideas in the Social Sciences, and SOSC 495 Capstone Seminar. .
+The capstone is also the social science required writing proficiency course.
+Both options are available online to off-campus students.
+The Option in Specialization Studies, however, is limited to a primary area of concentration in sociology and a secondary concentration in Career and Life Planning.

 The Minor in California Studies provides an integrated set of studies which will increase students' knowledge and understanding of California.